ReSwift/ReSwift/README.md

 Swift Flow attempts to solve these problem by placing strong constraints on the way applications can be written.
 This reduces the room for programmer error and leads to applications that can be easily understood - by inspecting the application state data structure, the actions and the reducers.

+This architecture provides further benefits beyond improving your code base:

+- Stores, Reducers, Actions and extensions such as Swift Flow Router are entirely platform independent - you can easily use the same business logic and share it between apps for multiple platforms (iOS, tvOS, etc.)
+- Want to collaborate with a co-worker on fixing an app crash?
+Use [Swift Flow Recorder](https://github.com/Swift-Flow/Swift-Flow-Recorder) to record the actions that lead up to the crash and send them the JSON file so that they can replay the actions and reproduce the issue right away.
+- Maybe recorded actions can be used to build UI and integration tests?

+The Swift Flow tooling is still in a very early stage, but aforementioned prospects excite me and hopefully others in the community as well!

 #Getting Started Guide

 [A Getting Started Guide that describes the core components of apps built with Swift Flow lives here](Readme/GettingStarted.md).
 It will be expanded in the next few weeks.
 To get an understanding of the core principles I recommend reading the brilliant [redux documentation](http://rackt.org/redux/).